TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ami/deployment-guide/_index.md

 4. A LoRaWAN® compliant Gateway
 5. A LoRaWAN compliant End Device
 6. Access to a name server for DNS mapping
+7. (Optional) An AWS Secret containing TLS certificate data, if a custom TLS certificate is needed

 ## Deployment using AWS Cloud Formation